Pistrix/Zeros-of-Eisenstein-Series/README.md

 All scripts are Pari/GP scripts, see https://pari.math.u-bordeaux.fr/pub/pari/manuals/2.11.1/users.pdf for more details on scripting with Pari/GP.

-The repository contains three files:
+The repository contains six files:
+  - this README
+  - prodChecking.gp
   - zeroPoly.gp
   - zeroEk.gp
+  - eigenform.gp
-  - prodChecking.gp
+  - lfundata.gp

 prodChecking.gp uses some basic functions of the modular forms package to verify the known relationships between 1-dimensional spaces of Eisenstein series.
 Included also are some functions for testing if the three product of Eisenstein series ever equates to another 3 or less product.
 This data was motivating evidence towards the theorem proved in the main paper.